dansmyers/ComputerOrganizationAndArchitecture/Notes/01b-Compiling_and_Running_Programs.md

  ^
 ```

 **Fix your warnings**.
-They are almost always pointing out potential problems with your code.
+The issues they identify are potential problems with your code.
 Better yet, use the
 `-Werror` flag to force GCC to treat all warnings as errors.
 Remember how we said C programmers are paranoid?

 What's the problem here?

 First, read the compiler's message carefully: it gives the function and the line number containing the error.
 Line 15, it turns out, is the final line of the program with the closing `}` of `main`.
 The final line of the warning message is
 indicating that there's something wrong with that character.